Skip to content

 Will it be exposed to high temperatures?
 How long will it last?

 Your project is so familiar that you might not think twice about these overarching questions.
-However, they’re a quick and straightforward way for us to get caught up on your design.
+However, they’re a quick and straightforward way for us to understand your design.

 With all that’s been said, you’re now armed with the knowledge of how die cut costs accumulate, and you’re ready to ask for the quote you need.